 - Taylor Lautner parlayed his good looks and fame from playing Jacob into the action movie Abduction, but it was panned by critics and flopped at the box office.

 - Kellan Lutz seems to be on even shakier ground, since his biggest claim to fame is being shirtless at every available opportunity.
 He recently dragged out the "I want to be taken seriously" line, but since he has yet to put his shirt back on, some people didn't really believe him.
-His first post-Twilight work is coming down the pipeline soon, so place your bets.
+His first big post-Twilight work, The Legend of Hercules, was a flop.

 - Following Avatar and Terminator Salvation, Sam Worthington has gotten a big push as Hollywood's next big Action Hero.
 The Clash of the Titans remake followed, as well as a number of smaller action movies.
 Time will tell if he goes on to be the next Arnold Schwarzenegger or the next Steven Seagal.
 Like several others on this list, however, Worthington has taken criticism for playing more or less the same character in most of his roles.

 - Gerard Butler.
 After roles in such films as Dracula 2000 and the Lara Croft: Tomb Raider sequel, People magazine predicted he would become a megastar upon the release of the movie version of the musical The Phantom of the Opera in 2004.
 However, not only was that film a modest performer at the box-office, but Butler turned out to be a big reason for the fandom's Broken Base.
 In early 2006, he finally attracted big-time attention via 300, and since then has alternated between action films (Gamer, Law Abiding Citizen) and Chick Flick/Romantic Comedy fare (PSI Love You, The Ugly Truth).
 He's getting plenty of work, but The Onion probably had a point when it joked that saying Butler is starring in a film is just false advertising.